 Adrian saw she wasn’t the one singing.
 In fact, there was no music coming from anywhere in the house.
 Still, someone’s voice was in his head as loud and plain as day.

-Everyone gathered in the living room sat quieter than the hazardous drivers outside, morose.
+Everyone in the living room sat quieter than the hazardous drivers outside, morose.
 His Auntie Heather sat with her head in her palms in his dad’s recliner.
 Uncle James stood behind her, one hand on the mantelpiece, the other tucked in his pocket.
 Adrian couldn’t see his dad anywhere, but his mama’s face, riddled with tears, framed hot and burning in his mind.

 He had broken her heart, after all.
 She cried hysterically, but no one consoled her.
 His father wasn’t there to do the job and as much as Adrian wanted to burst through the door and run to her side, he knew his presence would make everything worse.